-Recovery and G2 IVC filter side effects and warnings
+Recovery and G2 IVC Filter Side Effects and Adverse Events

 The Bard Recovery filter and Bard G2 filter have been named as two retrievable IVC filters that are prone to failure.
 The Recovery filter was the first-generation filter, introduced in 2003.
 The second generation or G2 was introduced in 2005, intended to replace the Recovery device.

 Between 2005 and 2010, the FDA received 921 reports of serious adverse events involving IVC filters including reports of:

 - Device migration or movement to another area

 - Detached device components which travel to other organs (called device embolization)

 - Filter fracture